AkhilaChiluveru/hit-get/doc.md

 2.Add a player

-    As a Player, I will create a player object, so that a user can see a player icon on screen
+    As a Player, I will create a player object, so that I can play the game.

 3.Add movement to the player